 The entire auto business is struggling to meet demand all around the globe, and it’s hard to say when things will get any better.
 The microchip shortage is still a problem, and many automakers are still struggling to catch up with new car orders left over from 2021.

-If you want to wait until you get to test drive the new 4Runner for yourself, which would be perfectly understandable, you could be waiting until the end of 2022 or into 2023.
+If you want to wait until you get to test drive the new 4Runner for yourself, which would be perfectly understandable, you could be waiting until well into 2023.
 By then, many people will have already taken the plunge and placed advanced orders ahead of you.
-If the 2023 4Runner follows that route, your order might not arrive with you until late 2023 or even 2024!
+If an all-new 4Runner follows that route, your order might not arrive with you until late 2024!

 Be careful what you wish for